“Our husbands did not go to war so that we can sit around and cry”

 Olena says the paintings are usually scenes that remind women of their dreams or memories of time spent with their loved one.
 Olena says that some women paint themselves or their spouses.

 She says that “very often, they paint angels.
-Their families or children are also depicted as Angels.”
+Their or children are also depicted as Angels.”
 “These paintings represent the end of their life and the beginning of a brand new one.”

 The mental agony that war causes